 Forced sex, transactional sex, and marriage to much older men increase women's risk of infection in many places around the world.
 The World Health Organization has more information on gender inequality and HIV .

 Having multiple sex partners can also increase the risk of exposure to the virus that causes the disease.
 Injection drug use is another way HIV can be acquired by women.

 Most signs and symptoms of HIV/AIDS are the same in men and women.
 However, there are some that are specific to women.
 For example:

 The NICHD, along with other Institutes, supports studies to determine what aspects of HIV are specific to women and the best treatments for these symptoms.

-The Centers for Disease Control and Prevention collects detailed statistics on the HIV epidemic in the United States.
+The Centers for Disease Control and Prevention collects detailed statistics on HIV in the United States.
 It has more information about HIV and women in the United States.

 Women who have HIV can pass the infection to their children during pregnancy, birth, and breastfeeding.
 For this reason, pregnant women who are HIV-infected need to take extra steps to protect their children from infection.
 These steps include taking anti-HIV drugs and formula-feeding their children.
-Using contraception to prevent unintended pregnancy is another method to prevent transmission of the virus.
-Read more about how to prevent mother-to-child transmission of HIV.
+Using contraception to prevent unintended pregnancy is another method to prevent transmission of the virus, and it's very effective and inexpensive .
+Read more about preventing mother-to-child transmission of HIV.